Winter Hiking in Merritt, Experience Nicola Valley

 Accordingly “Nature” inspires a lifestyle of personal well-being while respecting and learning to live in harmony with as little impact or damage to your surroundings.
 Being encouraged to practice habits that will promote a healthy environment in the “now” as well as in the future.
 Respecting all living things, animals, trees, vegetation, local biodiversity, water, while we enjoy and Experience Nicola Valley.

-Getting the “blues” during winter in Merritt BC?
+Getting the “blues” during the darker months in Merritt BC?

-In addition to lowering levels of winter depression.
+In addition to lowering levels of winter depression while staying healthy and practising social distancing due to Covid19.
 Getting out and enjoying nature can reduce stress providing better coping skills for every-day life events.
-Physical activities which involve nature will promote personal healthy connections that benefits both your health while respecting our ecological environment and the impact we have on it.
+Physical activities while practising physical distancing involving nature can help promote personal healthy connections.
+Moreover while benefiting your health while helping the winter months go quick.
+Remember to respect your ecological environment and the impact we may have on it.

 Never Fear Trails are Near.

 Behind the Bench in Merritt BC you will find a network of trails.
 Just starting?
 No worries, there are many low impact trails that allow you to choose how far and how long you go.
 As you progress you can climb higher with trails based on your ability.
 Hiking these trails in the winter are extraordinary.
-You feel that your out in the middle of no-where, but literally still within distance of the City.
+It feels like your out in the middle of no-where, but literally still within distance of the City.
+For more information go to Trailforks.

-As demonstrated I myself love to “Hike” the trails behind my house on the Bench in the Winter.
+As demonstrated I love to “Hike” the trails behind my house on the Bench in the Winter.
 Winter Hiking in Merritt BC.
+Tania Stewart.

 Amid the Beauty of the Forest.

-At the same time your family’s trusted “Friend” will love it.
+At the same time your family pet will love it.

 Merritt has many outdoor parks, a dog park, numerous walking trails, and skate board/ bike park.
 Participating in outdoor activities provides a personal health wellness that has numerous health benefits.
 It provides energy, vitality and a greater respect for our natural resources’ and how we can ensure its protection for our children and generations to access and enjoy its splendor.
 Additionally taking your dog out can be a safety measure.